Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

 *  ### Installing from the Network <a name="install-network"></a>
   Here we will be installing from the network, which is very similar to media.
 In fact, you follow the same first few steps.
 You will need to create and configure a new server and do all of the steps right until you have to start the server.
 This will be your server2.
 Mine may say server3, ignore that.

-  *  You will need to configure another server and make the same steps up until this point.
+  *  You will need to configure another server and make the same steps up until before you start the server.
 You will now start the server by pressing "Start".
   ![server2 Start](https://media.giphy.com/media/TrJWqZhfSmSTXqbwlE/giphy.gif)
      *  Use the up arrow to highlight __Install CentOS 7__ and hit Enter.
      ![server2 Install](https://media.giphy.com/media/12DKfJeLdYG2MqB1ms/giphy.gif)